"Our school is the entire society, nature itself, in one word... the world." Joaquín Costa, Spanish lawyer and politician (1846 - 1911)

 This blog is a compilation of authentic listening and reading materials which can provide ER and EL practice for advanced learners of English at the top three levels of the Common European Framework of Reference for Languages of the Council of Europe (CEFR): B2 (Independent User 2 or Upper-Intermediate), C1 (Proficient User 1 or Advanced) and C2 (Proficient User 2 or Proficiency) to complement the work they do in the classroom with a textbook, or to use autonomously or collaboratively in groups.
 This blog also uses two other categories to classify the posts, B1 level (Independent User 1 or Intermediate), and a brand new level beyond C2, which I have called Ex (for "Experts").
 "Ex" materials are those recordings or texts that due to their complexity (number of speakers, lack of subtitles or script, density of information, technical language, accent, vagueness or obscurity of expression, humour etc.) are more suitable for teachers, native speakers or language experts in general, whose language skills are clearly above C2 level of the Council of Europe.

-The entries are organized by Topic (Music, Health, Business & Work, Environment, Cinema TV & Theatre, Humour, Politics, Feelings, Women etc), type of medium (Audio, Text or Video, basically), Country & Region (UK, USA, Spain etc), and type of post, which divides the entries into two categories: Links, which take you to the raw source, with the only pedagogic addition of a glossary with the less frequent words (beginning on June 5th, 2020) and Lessons, which include a lesson plan with differnet tasks for the classroom.
+The entries are organized by Topic (Music, Health, Business & Work, Environment, Cinema TV & Theatre, Humour, Politics, Feelings, Women etc), type of medium (Audio, Text or Video, basically), Country & Region (UK, USA, Spain etc), and type of post, which divides the entries into two categories: Links, which take you to the raw source, with the only pedagogic addition of a glossary with the less frequent words (beginning on June 5th, 2020) and Lessons, which include listening, speaking and reading task, and, sometimes, a full lesson plan.
 Both "links" and "lessons are classified by the CEFR levels.
 (Warning: to see the tag column on a mobile phone, you need to click on the web version at the very bottom of the front page).

 Extensive Listening, Speech Segmentation and Vocabulary Activation Tasks